mzhao3333/projects/Northwind Traders/powerbi/README.md

 - The **orders** table is linked to all dimension tables through their respective keys (e.g., orderID, customerID, employeeID)
 - A one-to-many relationship exists from most dimension table to the fact tables with 'Both' cross filter direction reflects that each entry in the dimension table can be associated with multiple entries in the fact table and allows filtering to work for both sides of the relationship.

-## DAX Measures, Calculated Columns, and Tables
+## Key DAX Measures, Calculated Columns, and Tables

 **DAX Measures** (Formulas Table)
 - Average Order Value = DIVIDE([Total Sales], [Total Orders])